lebaston100/ProductionClock/README.md

  4.7.
 Open the .json file you downloaded earlier from the google website with a text editor and copy-paste everything from the file into the big "Creds" textbox in node-red
  4.8.
 Click "Update" -> "Done" and "Deploy".
 Node-Red should now be able to authenticate to the google api.
  4.9.
 Switch to the "Clock UI" tab and double click the "clock" node in the middle
  4.10.
-"OK" the warning message and click on "Manage front-end libraries"
+"OK" the warning message(if one appears) and click on "Manage front-end libraries"
  4.11.
-Click the little "+add" button and type "vue" into the text box.
-Now click the "Install" button next to it and wait for it to finish installing
+Click the little "+add" button and type "vue" into the "Name:" text box and "@v2-latest" into the "Tag:" text box.
+Now click the "Install" button and wait for it to finish installing
  4.12.
-Repeat the last step but this time type "bootstrap-vue" into the box
+Repeat the last step but this time type "bootstrap-vue"("Name:") into the box (And nothing in the "Tag:" box) 4.13.
- 4.13.
 Now click "Done" and "Deploy" again
  4.14.
 Open the node-red installation folder with a file explorer.
 There should already be a "uibuilder" folder besides the "node_modules" and "lib" folder.
  4.15.
 Grab the "uibuilder" folder you downloaded from github and overwrite the existing folder with it overwriting all lose files in the process.
-Alternatively you can go down into the "clock" folder in node-red and overwrite the 3 files with all the lose files from the github "uibuilder\clock\src" subfolder.
+Alternatively you can go down into the "clock" folder in node-red and overwrite the preexisting 3 files with all the lose files from the github "uibuilder\clock\src" subfolder.
 5. Setting up the spreadsheet
 5.1.
 Clone the [template](https://docs.google.com/spreadsheets/d/1vuk6D56GfGpQ8ZVcVkTZMTHZln62enbjQTnc_ASXXFw/edit?usp=sharing) into your own account.
 5.2.
 Open the share dialog and share the document with the google service user email you copied earlier.
 Make sure the user has edit permission.